robelseyoum/PC_Repair_Web/README.md

 - fs Module & Pulling JSON Data
 - Nodemailer Contact Form

---In order to run the app, install the dependencies first with... npm install
+In order to run the app, install the dependencies first with...
+- npm install

---Then run the app with
+Then run the app with
-npm start
+- npm start

-//OR if you have nodemon installed (npm install -g nodemon) nodemon
+OR if you have nodemon installed (npm install -g nodemon)
+- nodemon